schwuk/hugo-split-theme/README.md

 ## Contributing

 Did you found a bug or got an idea for a new feature?
 Feel free to use the [issue tracker](https://github.com/escalate/hugo-split-theme/issues) to let me know.
 Or make directly a [pull request](https://github.com/escalate/hugo-split-theme/pulls).
+See also the [Contributing](./CONTRIBUTING.md) notes.

 ## License